High-Degrees-of-Freedom Dynamic Neural Fields for Robot Self-Modeling and Motion Planning: Method

 Following \cite{mildenhall2021nerf}, we train two models of this type to separately model spatially coarse and fine predictions.
 The second model evaluates points on the ray sampled from regions of $t$ where the first model has resulted in higher density predictions.
 All points are used to render the projection of a ray.
-To equip the model with the ability to better predict fine, high-frequency structures, \cite{mildenhall2021nerf} employ a sine-cosine positional embedding method.
-While being effective for that purpose, the high dimensionality of the embedding hinders the learning of the true physical movement associated with traversing the DOF value ranges.
-Consequently, we remove the embedding and substitute it with the normalized original values, resulting in $3+k$-dimensional inputs to the network which are passed into the DOF encoders.
+We find the sinusoidal positional encoding used in \cite{mildenhall2021nerf} to hinder the learning of the physical movement associated with traversing the DOF value ranges.
+Consequently, we substitute it with the $[-1,1]$-normalized original joint values, resulting in $3+k$-dimensional inputs to the model.

-\textbf{Learning from a one-camera setup.} To circumvent the need for multiple cameras observing the robot to produce the neural-field self-model, which limits real-world applications, we harness the mobility of the robot's base.
-Given the configuration of the robot $\boldsymbol{\theta}$ and the camera pose as camera-to-world transform $\boldsymbol{^wT_c}$, we enforce the first DOF to be the base rotation.
-Since rotating the object at its base is equivalent to rotating the camera about the upward axis, multi-view consistency for the density predictions can be ensured by assigning:
+\textbf{Learning from a one-camera setup.} To circumvent the need for multiple cameras observing the robot to produce the neural field, which limits real-world applications, we harness the mobility of the robot's base.
+Given the robot's configuration $\boldsymbol{\theta}$ and the camera pose as camera-to-world transform $\boldsymbol{^wT_c}$, we enforce the first DOF to be the base rotation.
+For a front-facing camera pointing at the center of the robot with zero pitch and roll, rotating the object at its base is equivalent to rotating the camera about the upward axis.
+Hence, multi-view consistency for the density predictions can be enabled by assigning $(\boldsymbol{^wT_c})' \leftarrow \boldsymbol{R_z}(\theta_0)\boldsymbol{^wT_c}$ and $\theta_0' \leftarrow 0$.